annar40/ISEProject/Sprint4.md

 - Finally, give an overview of your completed project as if you were pitching it to someone who has never seen it:
 - Demonstrate all front-end functionality
 - Detailed explanation of backend API

-# Sprint4.md
+# Work Accomplished
-- Detail work you've completed in Sprint 4
-- List frontend unit and Cypress tests
-- List backend unit tests
-- Show updated documentation for your backend API

-# hi team. here's what we are going to accomplish
+### Bug Fixes:
-- Resolve Calendar bug: Submitting date that does not have an entry stored crashes the backend.
+- Resolved Calendar bug: User can now submit a date that does not have an entry stored without any backend crashes.
-- Resolve Login bug: When creating an account, if the person uses a username that is already in the data base, it's email and password are overwritten with new account info
+- Resolved Duplicate User bug: User can no longer create an account with a username that exists the data base.
+The email and password are no longer overwritten.
+User is prompted with error message "User already exists."
-- update the readme on running details
-- streaks?
-- create ui message for failed log in attempt
+### Backend:
+- Created a handler that retrieves all of the dates in which the user has a stored entry.
+This handler is used to send the frontend the user's streak.
+- Updated the journal handler to adjust the user's streak upon submitting an entry.
+### Frontend:
 -

+# Tests
+### Backend:
+- func TestForDuplicateUsers(t * testing.T) : attempts to create a new account with a username that exists in database.

+- Modified func TestRetrieveEntryHandler(t * testing.T) : selects a date that does not contain a stored entry.
+Expects a null response.

+### Frontend:
+List frontend unit and Cypress tests

+# Updated API